kimatron/dive-goblin1/TESTING.md

 #### Stock numbers don't correlate - 5 items in stock but can purchase 10 eg

-#### Favicon not loading properly
+#### Favicon not loading properly - FIXED

-#### Images not uploading to aws from front end product management - need to be forced upload with script
+#### Images not uploading to aws from front end product management - need to be forced upload with script - FIXED

-#### Various responsive issues on front end - shopping cart not displaying correctly
+#### Various responsive issues on front end - shopping cart not displaying correctly - FIXED

-#### Javascript not loading properly in development causing issues such as quantity button not loading properly or modals not opening/closing - lots of issues with set up using aws - not loading from local static etc
+#### Javascript not loading properly in development causing issues such as quantity button not loading properly or modals not opening/closing - lots of issues with set up using aws - not loading from local static etc - FIXED 2/6/25

-#### Navigation drop down menu obscuring main body, bad ux
+#### Navigation drop down menu obscuring main body, bad ux - FIXED 22/5/25

 ### When deleting/editing products in product management, there is no delete confirmation stage, and once an action is completed the user is taken out of the product management section.
-Not a big issue, just bad ux.
+Not a big issue, just bad ux. -FIXED 9/6/25

 ## Bug Report: AWS S3 Storage Configuration Issue